minhajmia/React-quize-project/README.md

 ## Project Description

-This project is about some programming Quiz those will help any freshers programmer to achieved knowledge about any programming topic.
-Here are given some important technology like- js, react, git, css .
+1. This project is about some programming Quiz .
+2. It will help any freshers programmer to achieved knowledge about any programming topic.
+3. Here are used some important technology like- Html, css, javascript, react and also a familiar tools git .

 ## Project Link